-Annual OSHA log Annual OSHA log Annual OSHA log statistics and posting statistics and posting statistics and posting Safety requirements requirements requirements completed. completed. completed.
+Cafata Annual OSHA log Annual OSHA log Annual OSHA log statistics and posting statistics and posting statistics and posting Safety requirements completed. requirements completed. requirements completed.

 We continued to struggle with recruitment in 2024.
 We tried advertising on a couple of new websites to see if we noticed an increase in our application pools, but the application pools continued to be low.
 Often there were only one (1) or two (2) qualified candidates to interview.
 We also struggled with successful background checks for potential candidates.